xebia-functional/Unwrapped/docs/SIP.md

     suspend def shift[A]: A // can throw R when otherwise expected R
 ```

-All programs requiring `Control` are foldable.
+All programs requiring `Control` are foldable:

 ```scala
 suspend fun fold[R, A, B](